Trach-barIlan/course-scheduler/README.md

 - Click "Generate Schedule" and watch the AI work
 - View your optimized schedule in a visual calendar
 - Drag and drop classes to alternative time slots if needed
-- Save your schedule with a custom name
+- Save your schedule with a custom name and description
+- **Enhanced Saving**: Schedules are saved with all original course options for future editing

 ### 6. Export & Share
 - Download as a professional PDF
 - Share via WhatsApp or other social platforms
 - Access your saved schedules anytime from your dashboard
+- **Load & Modify**: Open saved schedules with full editing capabilities
+- **Persistent Editing**: Make changes to saved schedules and regenerate as needed

 ## 🤖 AI Constraint Examples